translationalneuromodeling/tapas/Contributor-License-Agreement.md

     1.1 "Contribution" means any source code, object code, patch, tool, sample, graphic, specification, manual, documentation, or any other material posted or submitted by Contributor to the Project.

-    1.2 "Agreement" shall mean this document as signed by the authorized official of the Contributor.
+    1.2 "Agreement" shall mean this document.

 2. Grant/Scope of License